bringnow/docker-letsencrypt-manager/README.md

 * `LE_EMAIL`: Set the email-address used by letsencrypt.
 If not set, letsencrypt will ask for it interactively when requesting a certificate. (optional)
 * `LE_RSA_KEY_SIZE`: Set the RSA key size used by letsencrypt (optional).

 The `docker-compose.yml` config file already defines some docker host volumes.
 Of course you can change them easily.
-See [Compose file reference](https://docs.docker.com/compose/compose-file/#volumes-volume-driver) for syntax details.
-Notice that you need to change them twice, for the service *cli* and the service *cron*!
+See [Compose file reference](https://docs.docker.com/compose/compose-file/#volumes-volume-driver) for syntax details. *Notice that you need to change them twice, for the services cli and cron!*

 #### Volumes